3 days in Milan: Itinerary of what to see in Milan (+ map)

 9:30 Leonardo da Vinci Museum of Science and Technology

-Near the centre of Milan, the Leonardo da Vinci Museum of Science and Technology is one of the most visited places in Milan.
+Near the city centre, the Leonardo da Vinci Museum of Science and Technology is one of the most visited attractions in Milan.
 There is a lot to see in the museum and it’s really big, so we’ll plan a visit first thing in the morning.

 How to visit the Leonardo da Vinci Museum of Science and Technology